gsi-ee/go4/README.txt

 QT INSTALLATION

   This Go4 distribution can be built with Qt 3.3.x or Qt 4.4.x and higher.
-  Most modern Linux distributions provide
+  Most modern Linux distributions provide Qt libraries, utilities and include files.
-  Qt libraries and include files in default locations.
+  Typically one should install libqt4 and libqt4-devel packages (or libqt3 and libqt3-devel).
-  Go4 able to detect major version of such Qt installation and will compile either qt4 or qt3 based GUI.
+  Normally Go4 able to detect major version of such Qt installation and will compile either qt4 or qt3 based GUI.
 In this case it is not necessary to set QTDIR location (sometime it is even does not exists).
   If both qt3 and qt4 version are installed, use WITHQT makefile flag to select required version.
-It is especially necessary for system, where Qt3 installation automatically sets QTDIR variable, therefore to compile Go4 with version Qt4, one should call make WITHQT=4.
+It is especially necessary for system, where Qt3 installation automatically sets QTDIR variable, therefore to compile Go4 with version Qt4, one should call "make WITHQT=4".
 It is recommended to use Qt4 version of GUI.

   If there is no Qt installed on your system, or Go4 is not able to use it correctly, one should compile Qt from the source package.
 For that download from